 Spinal Stenosis Treatment Exercises and Stretches

-While the best treatment for spinal stenosis likely includes a trip to a spinal specialist, here are some at-home suggestions.
+While the best treatment for spinal stenosis likely includes a trip to a spinal specialist, here are some at-home suggestions for a DIY physical therapy plan.
 If you experience the criteria listed above and you have none of the signs or symptoms that requires seeing a physician there are ways to manage stenosis on your own.

 Maintaining spinal mobility, flexibility and stability are important.
 Keeping you hips flexible and strong will be important and being diligent in maintain good posture during activities will help.
 Use the following exercises to relieve pain and reduce inflammation: